-The soil underlying your grass will settle and change over time, and this will often create hollows and mounds you might not particularly want in your garden.
-The surface of your grass should be smooth if you really want to achieve that perfect clean-cut effect, primed and ready for a game of bowls.
-It often doesn't matter if it's slightly slanted to aid drainage, if you’re searching for the perfect lawn of your dreams, it must be smooth and free of lumps and bumps.
-Here are some reasons why your lawn might be bumpy, to begin with, and suggestions on how to best level a bumpy lawn.
+The soil underlying your grass will settle and change over time, and this will often create hollows and mounds you might not particularly wish to see in your garden.
+The surface of your grass should be smooth if you want to achieve that perfect clean-cut effect, primed and ready for a game of bowls.
+It often doesn't matter if your lawn is slightly slanted to aid drainage, if you’re searching for the perfect lawn of your dreams, it must be smooth and free of lumps and bumps.
+Here are some reasons as to why your lawn might be bumpy to begin with, and suggestions on how to best level a bumpy lawn.

 How To Flatten A Bumpy Lawn; Why Is My Lawn Bumpy?

 Lawns can be bumpy for any number of reasons, and learning what these reasons might be is key to removing the issue altogether.
 Whatever the underlying problem might be, it’s important to identify it early on, so that the appropriate steps can be made to prevent it from happening again in the future.
 Problems with draining and water damage can often be the cause of having a bumpy lawn or visible dips in your grass.
 Whether there are broken water pipes buried beneath the surface that are causing draining issues or not, something like this could be playing a huge factor as to why your lawn isn’t looking quite as you’d have hoped.

 Water sprinkler systems have also been known to play a part in making people’s lawns look bumpy and uneven, and can often be a recurring culprit when it comes to erosion and lawn damage.
 Ensuring that your sprinkler systems are working as they’re meant to, with nozzles unclogged and sprinkler heights being set to the appropriate level for your lawn, is an essential step towards minimising the damaging effects on your garden.